cepthomas/MidiLib/README.md

 PatchPicker
 - Select from the standard GM list.

+DevicesEditor
+- Used for selecting inputs and outputs in settings editing.

 VirtualKeyboard
 - Piano control based loosely on Leslie Sanford's [Midi Toolkit](https://github.com/tebjan/Sanford.Multimedia.Midi).

+BingBong
+- Experimental UI component.

 ## Other

 - MidiDefs: The GM definitions plus conversion functions.
 - MidiTimeConverter: Used for mapping between data sets using different resolutions.
+- MidiSettings container/editor for use by clients.
 - MidiCommon: All the other stuff.
-- Settings container/editor for use by clients.

 # Example